top of page

 Grilled salmon, avocado slices, leafy greens, and berries on a white plate with lemon wedge and oil; fork and napkin on wooden table.

+I stopped asking, Is this 'healthy?” and started asking, Does this calm or inflame my body?
 When I eat a lot of sugar, ultra-processed food, and snack all the time, my skin gets irritated, my joints hurt, and I run out of energy.

 When I prioritise: